Association in Java is a relationship between two separate classes that are independent of one another. It represents a Has-A relationship.

 Association establishes a multiplicity relation between objects where all objects have their own lifecycle and there is no owner of association (Has-A relationship).

-An association is represented by a solid line between two class objects that describe the relationship.
+In UML (Unified Modeling Language), an association is represented by a solid line between two class objects that describe the relationship.

 Types of Relationships Managed by Association in Java